 Expressing colostrum

-Most mothers start producing colostrum about halfway through pregnancy, and some leak small amounts of colostrum while they are still pregnant.
+Most mothers start producing colostrum about halfway through pregnancy; some leak small amounts of colostrum while they are still pregnant.

-Some women decide they would like to hand express and freeze colostrum during pregnancy.
-This is not usually necessary, but it might be recommended if you are diabetic or taking medication for high-blood pressure, or if your baby is likely to be premature.
+Some women and birthing people decide they would like to hand-express and freeze colostrum during pregnancy.
+This is not usually necessary, but it might be recommended if you are diabetic or taking medication for high blood pressure or if your baby is likely to be premature.

-If you do wish to try hand expressing colostrum, speak to your midwife so that they can advise you.
+If you wish to try hand-expressing colostrum, speak to your midwife so they can advise you.
 You should wait until you are at least 36 weeks pregnant.
-If you are leaking before this, you can try to collect some of the colostrum with sterile syringes.
+If you are leaking before this, try to collect some of the colostrum with sterile syringes.

-Please don’t worry if you aren’t leaking during pregnancy, or if nothing happens when you try to hand express.
-This does not mean you will be unable to breastfeed or that you aren’t going to produce colostrum or milk once your baby is born.
+Please don’t worry if you aren’t leaking during pregnancy or if nothing happens when you try to hand express.
+This does not mean you will be unable to breastfeed or won’t produce colostrum or milk after birth.

-Some women are specifically advised not to attempt to express during pregnancy, including:
+Some women are advised not to attempt to express during pregnancy, including:

 • Women with threatened or actual preterm labour

-• Women having twins or more should wait until 36 weeks to try hand expressing
+• Women having twins or more should wait until 36 weeks to hand-express

 • Women with a cervical suture, or a shortened (effaced) cervix